fabsrc/wg-gesucht-plus/README.md

 ## Disclaimer

 This extension is not affiliated with WG-Gesucht.de.
-Use own your own risk.
+Use on your own risk.

 ## License